Replica Eagle Claw Necklace by Craig Jones

 Marking the holes for the bridal string.
 It is easy to see from this side view how the holes taper slightly as the claws become shorter.

 The claws lined p to make sure they are properly sorted.
 This is a great angle to see how much natural variation there is in our replica claws.
 This variation is exactly what you would find in real talons, rather than each claw looking exactly the same.

-Marking the large holes for the bridal string.
+Marking the large holes for the bridle string.

-Next the necklace is strung on stainless steel wire using the instructions in our blog post on making a trade bead necklace.
+Next, the necklace is strung on stainless steel wire using the instructions in our blog post on making a trade bead necklace.
 I used the red white heart disc trade beads for the beads between the knuckle.
-I used round skunk beads for the bridal string.
+I used round skunk beads for the bridle string.